Rich-Harris/vite-dev-server-crashes/README.md

 ## Expected behaviour

-The syntax error is reported, but the dev server stays alive and gracefully recovers once the error is fixed.
+The syntax error is reported, but the process stays alive and gracefully recovers once the error is fixed.

 Ideally this would be the case for anything that errors on startup.